egbdfX/FastImagingTrigger/README.md

 # Fast Imaging Trigger (FITrig)

-We have developed a tLISI-based GPU-accelerated fast imaging trigger for transient detection in radio astronomy.
+We develop a tLISI-based GPU-accelerated fast imaging trigger for transient detection in radio astronomy.
 The CPU version of tLISI is displayed on [tLISI](https://github.com/egbdfX/Intensity-sensitive-IQAs?tab=readme-ov-file#tlisi-tlisipy).
 Please see our paper in Section [Reference](https://github.com/egbdfX/FastImagingTrigger/tree/main#reference) for more information.

 ## User guidance